 If you’d like to apply for a new policy, run a quote and we’d be happy to help you.

 » Learn more: Managing Finances After a Divorce

-Alimony payments are to help the financially-dependent spouse maintain the lifestyle they have grown accustomed to.
+- Alimony payments, meant to help the financially-dependent spouse maintain the lifestyle they have grown accustomed to.

-Child support helps cover child care costs and other expenses associated with being a full-time parent.
+- Child support, which helps cover child care costs and other expenses associated with being a full-time parent.

 About the writer

 Eric started in Quotacy's sales department, but moved to marketing after helping hundreds of people through their life insurance buying journey.
 Aside from writing about buying life insurance, he also edits Quotacy's monthly newsletter, runs our YouTube channel and produces Real Life, our podcast.
 Eric lives in Minneapolis, where his coworkers are trying to convince him to take his humor into the spotlight.
 Connect with him on LinkedIn.